Hoot Gibson: Early life

-Born Edmund Richard Gibson in Tekamah, Nebraska, he learned to ride a horse as a young boy.
+Born Edmund Richard Gibson in Tekamah, Nebraska on August 6, 1892, he learned to ride a horse as a young boy.
 His family moved to California when he was seven years old.
 As a teenager, he worked with horses on a ranch, which led to competition on bucking broncos at area rodeos.

 Given the nickname "Hoot Owl" by co-workers, the name evolved to just "Hoot".
 (Michael Wallis' book, The Real Wild West: The 101 Ranch and the Creation of the American West, says that Gibson "picked up the nickname 'Hoot' while working as a bicycle messenger for Owl Drug Company."
 Dan L. Thrapp's Encyclopedia of Frontier Biography says that Gibson "is said to have been nicknamed because he once hunted owls in a cave.")
 Hoot, himself, stated in an episode of "You Bet Your Life" (January 19.
 1956), that he acquired the nickname "Hoot", when he used to look for hoot owls in caves as a child in Nebraska.

 Career

-In 1910, film director Francis Boggs was looking for experienced cowboys to appear in his silent film Pride of the Range.
-Gibson and Tom Mix, another future star of Western films, were hired.
-Gibson made a second film for Boggs in 1911.
-After a deranged employee killed Boggs, director Jack Conway hired Gibson to appear in his 1912 Western His Only Son.

-Acting for Gibson was then a minor sideline, and he continued competing in rodeos to make a living.
+While acting for Gibson was a minor sideline, he continued competing in rodeos to make a living.
 In 1912, he won the all-around championship at the famous Pendleton Round-Up in Pendleton, Oregon and the steer roping world championship at the Calgary Stampede.

 Gibson's career was temporarily interrupted with service in the United States Army during World War I as a sergeant in the Tank Corps.
 When the war ended, he returned to the rodeo business and became good friends with Art Acord, a fellow cowboy and movie actor.
 The two participated in summer rodeo, then went back to Hollywood for the winter to do stunt work.
 For several years, Gibson had secondary film roles (primarily in Westerns) with stars such as Harry Carey.
 By 1921, the demand for cowboy pictures was so great, Gibson began receiving offers for leading roles.
 Some of these offers came from up-and-coming film director John Ford, with whom Gibson developed a lasting friendship and working relationship.